fybrik/fybrik/site/docs/tasks/multicluster.md

 1. From the RazeeDash console, click the arrow icon in the upper right corner.
 Then, select Profile.
 2. Copy the API key value.
 If no API key exists, click Generate to generate one.

-In order to configure Mesh for data to use the installed Razee on Kubernetes the values of the helm charts have to be adapted to the following:
+In order to configure Fybrik to use the installed Razee on Kubernetes the values of the helm charts have to be adapted to the following:
 ```
 coordinator: